jacobtread/lhm-service/README.md

 ### 🧩 lhm-sys (Bridge)

-The `lhm-sys` crate serves as a bridge that connects AOT-compiled Rust code to C# through a dynamic link library (DLL).
+The `lhm-sys` crate serves as a bridge that connects AOT-compiled Rust code to C# through either static linking or a dynamic link library (DLL).
 This crate builds C# code that interacts with the [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) project and sets up the FFI layer for communication between Rust and C#.

 ### 🛎️ lhm-service (Service)

 The `lhm-service` is a small Windows service that runs in the background.
-It creates a named pipe (`\\.\pipe\LHMLibreHardwareMonitorService`) for communication with user-land applications.
-The service interacts with Libre Hardware Monitor, providing hardware details to the client over this pipe via MsgPack.
+It runs the `lhm-server` as a windows service.

 - **Pre-built installer:** The lhm-service is provided as a pre-built installer through GitHub releases (automatically built by GitHub Actions).
 - As a consumer of the lhm-client library, you will likely want to bundle this installer with your application or direct users to install it manually.

 You can download the prebuilt installer from [Releases](https://github.com/jacobtread/lhm-service/releases/latest)

+### 🛎️ lhm-server (Service)

+The `lhm-server` is a small server.
+It creates a named pipe (`\\.\pipe\LHMLibreHardwareMonitorService`) for communication with user-land applications.
+The server interacts with Libre Hardware Monitor, providing hardware details to the client over this pipe via MsgPack.

 ### 💬 lhm-client (Client)